uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     Dependent origination in particular is the very opposite of an impersonal process; it is *the* origination of personality.
 The destruction of the entire thing is the goal, rather than seeing it as an "impersonal process" in some sort of psychoanalysis.
 When one is no longer ignorant and actually understands paticcasamuppāda, i.e., avijjā is gone, none of the other "factors" come to be either, and there is no dependent origination to analyze anymore.

     Both of the notions you describe are popular, or at least follow the very same spirit as those that are.
 They conflate the Dhamma—which nobody starts out being able to see, and needs to be "realized by the wise for themselves" through practice and gradual training—with pleasing psychologizations that anyone who's learnt some Buddhist jargon can understand and "agree" with, and even formulate themselves.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1iqsprw/rise_and_fall_of_the_five_aggregates/meazwut/)** _2025-02-23 07:05:13 *(in reply to a comment not included)*:

+    >Didn't the Buddha advise his disciples to view the aggregates as not me, myself, or my own?

+    Yes, but those were teachings for monks, who would've been established in the practice and lifestyle that makes all of those teachings not be abstract anymore.
+If you're someone who is properly "exposed" to the aggregates as they are by never acting out of greed, aversion, and delusion and living in solitude, you just can't fall into this type of elaborate theoretical explanation because it's clear that it just doesn't apply, and you're overlooking the actual aggregates by engaging in it.

+    And yes, the Buddha talked about viewing the aggregates as *anattā*, but there's a good reason why there's no mention of things like "impersonal process that works independent of an autonomous entity."
+When you see the aggregates for what they are, you realize that such elaborate notions inevitably distract you from the direct seeing of them as simply "not mine", because they're not in your direct control, that's it.
+And that's all the Buddha said in his second discourse; he didn't forget to mention elaborate details of some larger theoretical framework.

 ---